Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair Division: The Effectiveness of Greedy Policies for Monotone Objectives

-Specifically for cardinality constraints (which are $1$-system constraints and include the unrestricted case when the cardinality constraint is larger than $\lceil m/n \rceil$), we can get a slightly stronger version of Theorem \ref{thm:greedy_monotone_general}.
+Specifically for cardinality constraints (which are $1$-system constraints and include the unrestricted case when the cardinality constraint is at least $\lceil m/n \rceil$), we can get a slightly stronger version of Theorem \ref{thm:greedy_monotone_general}.
 Note that Theorem \ref{thm:greedy_monotone_cardinality} assumes that $n\ge 2$, and thus it does not contradict the known inapproximability result of \citet{Feige98} (see {Theorem \ref{thm:Feige-hardness})} for the case of a single objective function.
-Here the analysis of the greedy policy for Protocol \ref{alg:MRR} is tight for any $i$, as follows by the example from the introduction (e.g., for $m=n$).
+Here the analysis of the greedy policy for Protocol \ref{alg:MRR} is tight for any $i$, as can be seen from the example from the introduction (e.g., for $m=n$).

 \begin{theorem} For $n\ge 2$, any agent $i$ with a cardinality constraint, who chooses greedily in the Round-Robin protocol, builds a solution $S_i$ such that $f_i(S_i) \ge \optm_i / n$. \end{theorem}